 "If he's a captain, then I want him to start trash-talkin' like a captain!"

 —Chopper, on Grimm's suggestion to show Blaze some respect

 The loud-mouthed "nugget" who flew with Captain Bartlett before his disappearance.
 Afterwards, he continues flying as Wardog 3.

-- Character Development: Chopper's pacifism seems to go away as you progress; in "Open War" he's glad that your targets are unmanned aircraft, but then by "Journey Home" just before he gets hit with a missile he complains that he's lost count of how many kills he has.
+- Character Development: Chopper starts out just as anti-war as Edge, noting in the second mission that he's glad that your targets are unmanned aircraft.
+By "Journey Home", however, he seems to have let being nicknamed the "Demons of Razgriz" by the enemy get to him, as just before he gets hit with a missile he actually complains that he's lost count of how many kills he has.

 - The Big Guy

 - Insistent Terminology: The only member of Wardog Squadron who still calls Blaze "Kid" after his promotion to flight lead, for the reason given above.
 Conversely, Thunderhead is the only one who calls him by his name and rank rather than his nickname.